Modeling multiscale architecture of biofilm extracellular matrix and its role in oxygen transport: Results and Discussion

 \subsection{Benchmarking standard mathematical model for oxygen uptake}

 Current models oversimplify the biofilm morphology (\cite{Characklis1978}; \cite{Wanner2006}), missing the complexity of the matrix and the cell arrangements or spacing.
 As a step towards a more structured model of the biofilm, we consider here the concept of a biofilm comprising of capsule surrounding the cells within a regular EPS matrix (see supplementary details, Figure S2).
-Our assumption that the matrix is more dense than the regular matrix is supported by previously published data (see supplementary details, Tables S1 and S2).
-These rheological studies clearly corroborate that the capsule is significantly more stiff than the regular matrix, regardless of the capsule thickness.
-A recent study on reproducible measurements showed that the capsule varies in thickness from 0.1 to 1 $\mu$m \cite{Eichner2025a}.
-The hypothetical values representing thin (0.14 $\mu$m) and thick (0.70 $\mu$m) capsule in our benchmark analysis (Figure \ref{fig:2D-BPM-without-flow-benchmark analysis-v11-with-standard-Monod-kinetics}), clearly match the above range of measurements.
+Our assumption that the capsule is denser than the bulk matrix is supported by previously published data (see supplementary details, Figure S4, Tables S1 to S4).
+These AFM studies demonstrate the capsule is significantly stiffer than the regular matrix, regardless of the capsule thickness.
+A recent study on reproducible measurements showed that the capsule varies in thickness from 0.1 to 1 µm \citep{Eichner2025a}.
+We chose to use three different capsule thicknesses in our simulations (Figure 2) representing thin, intermediate and thick capsule with values of 0.14 $\mu$m, 0.42 $\mu$m and 0.70 $\mu$m respectively.
+In the case of thick (0.70 $\mu$m) capsule, our model predicted relative deviations of more than 50\% from the standard model (panels E and F in Figure \ref{fig:2D-BPM-without-flow-benchmark analysis-v11-with-standard-Monod-kinetics}).